Altinity/clickhouse-regression/parquet/performance/README.md

 ### How Do We Calculate The Runtime
 We have a set of queries stored inside the [steps] file, both ClickHouse and DuckDB run each query `n` number of times based on the value of `--rerun-queries` setting.
-As a result for each query we get samples containing the runtime of each run, from this sample we take a minimal value and use it as a metric.
+For each query we get samples containing the runtime of each run, from this sample we take a minimal value and use it as a metric.

 For example, if we use the default value of `--rerun-queries` setting, which is 3, each query from the [steps] file will be run 3 times and each one of these queries will produce samples like this: [0.53, 0.52, 0.54].
 As a metric we will use the minimal value from this list